On central limit theorems for Ewens-Pitman model: Introduction and main result

-The convergence of the left-hand side above was established in \citet{bercu24martingale}, and the quenched joint convergence of the first statistics on the right-hand side in \citet{karlin67central,chebunin16functional} (the convergence is joint for random variables indexed by $j\in\N$, and the joint convergence was in fact established for a functional version with $n$ replaced by $\floor{nt}$).
-We do not proceed this extension here.
+The convergence of the left-hand side above was established in \citet{bercu24martingale}, and the quenched joint convergence of the first statistic on the right-hand side was established in \citet{karlin67central,chebunin16functional} (the convergence is joint for random variables indexed by $j\in\N$, and the joint convergence was in fact established for a functional version with $n$ replaced by $\floor{nt}$).
+This extension was recently addressed by \citet{garza26second}, who investigated this question both for $j$ fixed and for $j = j_n\to\infty$ at an appropriate rate; in fact, depending on the rate $j_n\to\infty$ a phase transition was revealed therein (see also \citet{banderier24phase}).
 In fact, we expect a more general quenched functional central limit theorem for the following sequence of bivariate processes

 for suitable constants $(a_j)_{j\in\N}, (b_j)_{j\in\N}$.
-The quenched convergence of the first component on the right-hand side has been shown in \citep{garza25functional}, with motivations from random permutation matrices; therein statistics of interest often take the form of $\sif j1 a_jC_{n,j}$ \citep{garza24limit}.
+The quenched convergence of the first component has been shown in \citet{garza25functional}, with motivations from random permutation matrices; therein statistics of interest often take the form of $\sif j1 a_jC_{n,j}$ \citep{garza24limit}.
 The challenge is to find a not-too-restrictive condition on $(a_j)_{j\in\N}$ and $(b_j)_{j\in\N}$ when establishing the tightness.
-This is left for future research. \end{remark} The paper is organized as follows.
-In Section \ref{sec:CRP} we provide preliminary results on the $(\alpha,\theta)$-partitions.
-In Section \ref{sec:proof} we state and prove the stronger quenched functional central limit theorem in Theorem \ref{thm:2}.
+This is left for future research. \end{remark}